2 Describing data

 [1] TRUE

-For help on relational operators, run the following code in your console.
+For help with relational operators, run the following code in your console.

 ? `>`